swape/swape-php-framework/README.md

 ### Directory set up.

 ```
-/controler   # controllers directory
+/app/controler   # controllers directory
-/template    # template directory
+/app/template    # template directory
 /sf          # all the framework files
 /static      # static files like js and img and others
 ```

 When you first enter the page, is going to look for matching template and controller.

 Let's say the url is `http://localhost:8080/test`.
 Then it is looking for template with the name `/template/test/index.php` and show the content of that file.
-So the *test* is the matching template from the path to the file.
+So the _test_ is the matching template from the path to the file.

 The same is url is also going to look for a controller `/controller/test.php` and run the **sf_index** function inside the **sf_testClass** class.